rtCamp/wpveda-book/content/convetions/plugins.md

 ### 4. build
 This folder stores script and other stuff which are use to build the application.
 This folder should not pushed on svn repository.

-**Example**:  pre-commit hook file, travis script, markdown generator etc.
+**Example**:  Pre-commit hook file, Travis script, Markdown generator etc.

-you can find build script for wordpress plugin from https://github.com/xwp/wp-dev-lib
+You can find build script for wordpress plugin from https://github.com/xwp/wp-dev-lib

 ### 5. includes
 Includes is folder where functionality shared between the admin area and the public-facing parts of the site reside